 Is well planned and implemented by individuals or groups

-An accurate and balanced budget is required.
+Includes an accurate and balanced budget (required)

 In-kind contributions are a valid part of the budget.